J0K3R-Joel/BotBall_Library/doc/Sensors.md

 - If it is pressed, it returns `1`, otherwise it returns `0`

-The last years you were able to bend the the metal, which made.
+The last years you were able to bend the metal, which made.
 You also need to be careful to not crush the metal piece, since it is not very durable

 ---